Mental Health related deaths

 2023-0436 14 Sep 2023 Hampshire, Portsmouth and Southampton

-Concerns summary Fragmented electronic medical record systems prevent timely access to patient history across NHS trusts, impacting clinical decision-making.
+Concerns summary (AI summary) Fragmented electronic medical record systems prevent timely access to patient history across NHS trusts, impacting clinical decision-making.
 Handover records are not consistently integrated into electronic systems, and some records remain paper-based.

 Jacqueline Smith